Sappy: Post-In Utero

 "Sappy" was performed for the first time live at Fabrik in Hamburg, Germany on November 13, 1989.
 It became a frequently-requested song at concerts during the band's 1994 tour of Europe, which led to it being played live for the first time in nearly four years.
 "Sappy" was performed three times during the 1994 Europe tour, on February 6, 1994 at Pavilhão do Grupo Dramático e Sportivo de Cascais in Cascais, Portugal, February 16, 1994 at Salle Omnisports in Rennes, France and the final live performance took place on February 25, 1994 at Palatrussardi in Milan, Italy less than six weeks prior to Cobain's death.

 Composition

 Music

 "Sappy" is an alternative rock song that lasts for a duration of three minutes and twenty-four seconds.
 According to the sheet music published at Sheet Music Plus by BMG Rights Management, it is written in the time signature of common time, with a moderately fast tempo of 132 beats per minute.
-The song follows a basic sequence of Dm–B♭–G–A–B♭–C in the verses as its chord progression.
+The song follows a basic sequence of Dsus2–B♭–G–A–B♭–C in the verses as its chord progression.
 The musical arrangement is crisp and piercing, featuring rhythmic hooks in addition to a fluctuating guitar solo.